 selfHeal: true

-This syncs all YAML files in the infrastructure directory — including the individual Applications.
+This syncs every YAML file in the infrastructure directory, including the individual Applications inside it.

 Level 3: Leaf Applications